-Want the best PlayStation VR2 games on Sony’s latest headset?
-Here are our recommendations for the top 25 best PS VR2 games on PS5.
+After the best PlayStation VR2 games?
+Here are our recommendations for the top 25 best PS VR2 games on the PS5 VR headset.

 At launch, PlayStation VR2 came running through the door with a fairly hefty library of VR games and several exclusive titles.
-The PS VR2 library received a few new ports and exclusives across its first year, and there are still a few big upcoming VR games to come.
+The PS VR2 library received a few new ports and exclusives across its first year, and it continues receiving new third-party titles as more upcoming VR games eventually arrive.
 We're continually trying out new experiences to keep our list of the best PS VR2 games updated, so we'll refresh our picks as time goes on.

 Honorable mentions